BlackEdder/stochastic/README.md

 ## Goal

-This library implements various functions needed useful for stochastic simulations.
-The project is still very young.
-It supports random drawing from normal and exponential distribution.
-Implementation of the gillespie algorithm is planned for the near future.
+This library implements various functions useful for stochastic simulations.
+Currently the project contains a simple implementation of the Gillespie algorithm.
+It also add  support for drawing random values from normal and exponential distributions.

 ## License